 - *Certain restrictions apply.
-For patients with commercial health insurance, this card may reduce out-of-pocket expenses.
+This card may reduce out-of-pocket expenses.
 Must be 18 years of age or older to be eligible.
 You are not eligible if you are enrolled or you participate in any state or federally funded health care program (eg, Medicare, Medicaid, etc).
-For eligibility requirements and program restrictions, click here for full terms and conditions and eligibility requirements or call 1-877-678-7494 between 8:30 am and 8:30 pm (Eastern), Monday through Friday.
+For eligibility requirements and restrictions, click here for full terms and conditions and eligibility requirements or call 1-877-678-7494 between 8:30 am and 8:30 pm (Eastern), Monday through Friday.

 - † Based on data from Decision Resources Group Fingertip Formulary Analytics.
 Data as of March 14, 2019.
 Individual plans and formulary status subject to change.
 To confirm coverage and/or cost, patient should check directly with health plan.
 LEO Pharma Inc. makes no representations as to actual coverage or costs.

 Speak to a dermatologist to learn more about AK and your treatment options